rppicomidi/usb_midi_host/README.md

 23 (or any GND pin)  ->     GND
 21 (GP16)            ->     D+  (via a 22 ohm resistor should improve things)
 22 (GP17)            ->     D-  (via a 22 ohm resistor should improve things)
-40 (VBus)            ->     VBus (safer if it has current limiting on the pin)
+24 (GP18)            ->     TinyUSB drives this pin high to enable VBus on the Adafruit Feather board 40 (VBus)            ->     VBus (safer if it has current limiting on the pin)
 ```
 I use a low-cost USB breakout board and solder the 22 ohm resistors to cut
 traces on the D+ and D- lines.
+I leave GP18 unconnected.

 TODO Insert photos of my setup here.